 - a.
-No sign shall be located in a rear yard except on properties that adjoin the I-70 right-of-way, these properties shall be allowed one flat wall sign in the rear yard of up to 30 square feet per tenant in addition to other allowed signs. - b.
+No sign shall be located in a rear yard except on properties that adjoin the I-70 right-of-way as identified on the zoning map, these properties shall be allowed one flat wall sign in the rear yard of up to 30 square feet per tenant in addition to other allowed signs.
+[Drafting Note: the information on this map will be added to the zoning map.] - b.
 For properties fronting Eby Creek Road, each wall sign, projecting sign, or freestanding sign shall have a maximum sign area of 80 square feet and a maximum height of 15 feet.

-4.08.05.
+4.08.050.
 Sign Illumination